 The remaining original Women’s Land Army service record cards for England and Wales are held by the Imperial War Museum but facsimiles are made available to the public, in the form of microfiche copies, by the The National Archives at Kew, Richmond, Surrey, TW9 4DU.
-They are not currently available online and can therefore only be consulted personally at the TNA.
+Record cards for 1939-1948 can be consulted online on Ancestry.
 They are in alphabetical order of surname, almost always maiden names.

 What’s on the record cards?